abhirathmahipal/dotfiles/README.md

-### `.vimrc`
+### `Vim`

+#### References
 I've gleefully stripped stuff from the following people.
 - [Gokul Srinivas](https://github.com/GokulSrinivas)
 - [Shrayas Rajagopal](https://github.com/shrayasr)
 - https://ncona.com/2013/01/configuring-vim/

-### vimfiles
-- `colors`
-    - colourschemes.
-Vim looks for a directory named `color` for themes.
+#### Steps
-    - Copy the content to the appropriate directory in Windows and Linux.
+- Copy the contents of the Vim directory to the home directory of the user.
-    - In Windows Program Files/Vim/vimfiles
-    - Fill Linux here as well
+- Vim reads `.vimrc` from the home directory.
+It sets the run time path to autoload vim-plug (a plugin manager).
+- The plugs are installed in `~/.vim/plugins`.
+- A common path helps as it can be easily replicated and used by Windows, Linux and the git subsytem's vim on Windows.